Washington Sales Tax Calculator 2026

 How This Calculator Works

-This calculator estimates Washington sales or use tax from four inputs: purchase amount, tax mode, locality profile, and optional local-rate override.
+This calculator estimates Washington sales or use tax from transaction amount, amount type, tax mode, locality profile, optional local-rate override, and optional tax-paid-elsewhere credit.
 In general and prepared-food modes, it starts with Washington's 6.50% state base and then adds a local profile assumption.

 In qualifying grocery-food mode, this model returns a 0.00% estimate because qualifying food and food ingredients are generally exempt from retail sales tax in Washington guidance.

-Results separate state and local portions, then display combined rate, effective rate, total tax, and final price.
+In tax-included mode, the tool backs out taxable base using the modeled net tax-due rate.
+Results separate state tax, local tax, credit, Washington tax due, combined before-credit rate, effective tax-due rate, and final price.
 All calculations use decimal.js to keep cent-level outputs stable.

 What You Need to Know